POLIS calls on EP to push for more ambitious CO2 targets

 “Europe needs to comply with its obligations under the Paris Agreement and continue to be a global leader in decarbonisation.
 This requires the adoption of ambitious measures to achieve net-zero emissions from the automotive sector.” says Pedro Gomes, Project manager - Coordinator Clean Vehicles & Air Quality at POLIS.

-Transforming urban mobility will be critical to achieving ambitious climate targets.
-However, if our actions are not far-reaching enough, these goals will not be met.
-These suggested actions would help Europe meet the ambitions of the Paris Agreement but also set in motion a very much needed systemic transformation, placing Europe as a global leader in a critical industry for a net-zero future.
+Transforming urban mobility is essential to meeting ambitious climate targets.
+However, without bold and far-reaching actions, these goals will remain out of reach.
+The proposed measures would not only help Europe fulfill the Paris Agreement's ambitions but also drive a much-needed systemic transformation, positioning Europe as a global leader in a vital industry for a net-zero future.

 You can read the full letter here, or scroll below to read it.